-In connection with the IPO and the Reorganization Transactions, the Company entered into tax receivable agreements to make payments to certain Virtu pre-IPO equityholders ("Virtu Members"), that are generally equal to 85% of the applicable cash tax savings, if any, that the Company actually realizes as a result of favorable tax attributes that were and will continue to be available to the Company as a result of the Reorganization Transactions, exchanges of membership interests for Class A common stock or Class B common stock and payments made under the tax receivable agreements.
+In connection with the IPO and the Reorganization Transactions, the Company entered into tax receivable agreements to make payments to certain Virtu pre-IPO equityholders ("Virtu Members") that are generally equal to 85% of the applicable cash tax savings, if any, that the Company actually realizes as a result of favorable tax attributes that were and will continue to be available to the Company as a result of the Reorganization Transactions, exchanges of membership interests for Class A common stock or Class B common stock and payments made under the tax receivable agreements.
 Payments will occur only after the filing of the U.S. federal and state income tax returns and realization of the cash tax savings from the favorable tax attributes.
 The Company made its first payment of \$7.0 million in February 2017.

-As a result of (i) the purchase of equity interests in Virtu Financial from certain Virtu Members in connection with the Reorganization Transactions, (ii) the purchase of non-voting common interest units in Virtu Financial (the "Virtu Financial Units") (along with the corresponding shares of Class C common stock) from certain of the Virtu Members in connection with the IPO, (iii) the purchase of Virtu Financial Units (along with the corresponding shares of Class C common stock) and the exchange of Virtu Financial Units (along with the corresponding shares of Class A common stock in connection with the secondary offerings completed in September 2016 and November 2015 (the "Secondary Offerings"), the Company recorded a deferred tax asset of \$220.8 million associated with the increase in tax basis that results from such events.
-Payments to certain Virtu Members in respect of the purchases were expected to range from approximately \$0.3 million to \$12.8 million per year over the next 15 years.
-The corresponding deduction to additional paid-in capital was approximately \$19.9 million for the difference between the tax receivable agreements liability and the related deferred tax asset.
+As a result of (i) the purchase of equity interests in Virtu Financial from certain Virtu Members in connection with the Reorganization Transactions, (ii) the purchase of non-voting common interest units in Virtu Financial (the "Virtu Financial Units") (along with the corresponding shares of Class C common stock) from certain of the Virtu Members in connection with the IPO, (iii) the purchase of Virtu Financial Units (along with the corresponding shares of Class C common stock) and the exchange of Virtu Financial Units (along with the corresponding shares of Class C common stock) for shares of Class A common stock in connection with the secondary offerings completed in September 2016, November 2015, and May 2018 (the "Secondary Offerings").
+Payments to certain Virtu Members in respect of the purchases are expected to range from approximately \$3.6 million to \$16.0 million per year over the next 15 years.
+The corresponding deduction to additional paid-in capital was approximately \$16.4 million for the difference between the tax receivable agreements liability and the related deferred tax asset.